mnot/I-D/rfc5785bis/draft.md

 ## The Well-Known URI Registry

-This document establishes the well-known URI registry.
+This document specifies procedures for the well-known URI registry, first defined in {{?RFC5785}}.

 Well-known URIs are registered on the advice of one or more Designated Experts (appointed by the IESG or their delegate), with a Specification Required (using terminology from {{!RFC5226}}).